-As we head into the last few days of 2010, it is important to consider when income and expenses are recognized for tax purposes.
+As we head into the end of the year, it’s important to consider when income and expenses are recognized for tax purposes.

 Most individual taxpayers are on the cash method of accounting, so any income that you have in your hands before the end of the year will be taxable in 2010.
 This is true even if the income is in the form of a check and you don’t deposit the check until the first part of January.
 The same logic applies to expenses.
 If you write the check and send it before the end of the year, you can deduct it this year, even if the recipient doesn’t cash the check until January.